rogender/Crispy-Doom-autosplitter/README.md

 Note: Autosplitter will work only on latest version of Crispy-Doom, autosplitter was not tested on earlier versions

+If you want to see obsolete script - https://pastebin.com/raw/FwNBxmN9

 # Installation
 Download, extract crispy-doom.asl whereever you want, open livesplit, edit layout, +, control -> scriptable auto splitter and choose crispy-doom.asl